 Individuals who are avoidantly attached, or eschew intimacy and closeness, typically respond to intimacy with lower receptiveness and positive emotion (Hicks & Diamond, 2008) as well as more negative emotion (Mikulincer & Nachshon, 1991).
 Thus, an important question is how people can effectively express affection to an avoidantly attached individual.
 In the present research, we aim to understand if affection expressed through nonverbal and/or verbal cues can lead to positive responses among avoidantly attached individuals for whom intimacy is often difficult to achieve.
 We thought it possible that expressions of verbal affection might be particularly important for avoidantly attached individuals because they provide direct and overt expressions of a partner's feelings, and suggest that their partner can be trusted in times of need.
-On the other hand, nonverbal affection- possibly a more covert signal of a partner's reliability-might specifically prevent avoidantly attached individuals' fears of intimacy from being activated.
+On the other hand, nonverbal affection-possibly a more covert signal of a partner's reliability-might specifically prevent avoidantly attached individuals' fears of intimacy from being activated.

 Using observational research methods to examine partner conversations about love, we expand on the growing body of work on buffering attachment avoidance (see review by Simpson & Overall, 2014) in three main ways.
-First, whereas past work in the dyadic communication literature has mostly focused on attachment avoidance in distress situations such as conflict (Overall, Simpson, & Struthers, 2013) or social support (Collins & Feeney, 2004), our work is some of the first to examine how a speaker's affectionate messages can be most effectively communicated to avoidantly attached listeners.
+First, although past work in the dyadic communication literature has mostly focused on attachment avoidance in distress situations such as conflict (Overall et al., 2013) or social support (Collins & Feeney, 2004), our work is some of the first to examine how a speaker's affectionate messages can be most effectively communicated to avoidantly attached listeners.
 Second, the small body of work conducted on positive conversations (e.g., capitalization; Gosnell & Gable, 2013) has primarily focused on providing responsive support to the speaker as opposed to tailoring affectionate messages to the listener.
-Finally, we move beyond simply understanding the degree of intimacy-laden cues that avoidantly attached individuals desire (Stanton, Campbell, & Pink, 2017) and explore the type of affection that addresses their unique needs (i.e., enhanced evidence of the partner's trustworthiness) to impact emotions and behavioral receptiveness during couple interactions.
+Finally, we move beyond simply understanding the degree of intimacy-laden cues that avoidantly attached individuals desire (Stanton et al., 2017) and explore the type of affection